solo-io/gloo/docs/content/guides/security/auth/jwt/_index.md

 ---
-title: JSON Web Tokens (JWT)
+title: JSON Web Tokens (Enterprise)
-weight: 30
+weight: 40
 description: Introduction to JWT and what they are used for
 ---